GemTalk/Sparkle/Documentation/SparkleInstall.md

 To execute code and inspect the results, enter a GemStone Smalltalk expression in the lower Evaluator pane, and accept (Ctrl-S).
 The window will split, with the inspector pane appearing on the right, with a green header.
 Selecting fields within this objects will add panes to the right, containing inspectors on each objects that is selected.
 Deselecting a field will remove the inspector pane.
-You may open a new Sparkle Object Explorer using the Sparkle Connections Launcher toolbar item **Explorer**.
+You may open a new Sparkle Object Explorer using the Sparkle Connections Launcher toolbar item **Evaluator**.

 ### Debugging